-If you are concerned about your persistent forgetfulness – or the memory difficulties of a friend or family member, it is important to consult a GP.
-He or she can undertake an initial examination and can then refer you to a memory clinic for further dementia tests.
+If you’re concerned about persistent forgetfulness – or memory difficulties of a friend or family member, it’s important to consult a GP.
+He or she can undertake an initial examination, and then be referred to a memory clinic for further dementia tests.

 The types of dementia support available are likely to involve the NHS, Adult Social Care and voluntary agencies.
 Some examples of dementia services and support for people with dementia include:

 If you know someone who is worried about their memory, encourage them to visit their GP.
 The more support you can give someone, the better life with dementia can be, especially in the early years.